Sermons

 25 September 2016

 Once again we have a story that seems to be about money.
-One could easily be led to believe from this parable that the poor go to heaven and the rich go to hell.
-But the rich man wasn’t judged because he was rich and neither was the poor man rewarded because he was poor….
-Read more
+One could easily be led to believe from this parable that the poor go to heaven and the… Read more

 Pentecost 18